Kazake95/lytrize_desktop/README.md

 - `activeTab` — access to the active tab
 - `downloads` — save screenshots as PNG

-Lytrize-Clip does not collect, transmit, or store captured page data.
+Lytrize-Clip does not collect, transmit or store captured page data.

 ---